MattB859/MS3-Book-Hub/README.md

         1. When entering the website, users are instantly greeted with a clean and easy to read navigation bar to go to the page of their choice.

+        2. On the navigation bar is a link that allows visitors to create an account by registering their details.

+        3. Frequent users can sign in to accsess their profile and leave reviews.

-        2. For mobile and tablet view there is a hamburger icon which will collapses once clicked on to display the navbar menu.
+        4. For mobile and tablet view there is a hamburger icon which will collapses once clicked on to display the navbar menu.

     -   ### Colour Scheme